rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/monitoring/_index.md

 **Result:** The Prometheus server will be deployed as well as two monitoring applications.
 The two monitoring applications, `cluster-monitoring` and `monitoring-operator`, are added as an [application]({{<baseurl>}}/rancher/v2.x/en/catalog/apps/) to the cluster's `system` project.
 After the applications are `active`, you can start viewing [cluster metrics]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/monitoring/cluster-metrics/) through the [Rancher dashboard]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/monitoring/viewing-metrics/#rancher-dashboard) or directly from [Grafana]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/monitoring/#grafana).

+> The default username and password for the Grafana instance will be `admin/admin`.
+However, Grafana dashboards are served via the Rancher authentication proxy, so only users who are currently authenticated into the Rancher server have access to the Grafana dashboard.

 # Resource Consumption

 When enabling cluster monitoring, you need to ensure your worker nodes and Prometheus pod have enough resources.
 The tables below provides a guide of how much resource consumption will be used.
 In larger deployments, it is strongly advised that the monitoring infrastructure be placed on dedicated nodes in the cluster.